 The College has two approaches for resolving complaints of alleged discrimination and harassment: informal resolution and the formal grievance processes.
 Informal resolution efforts and the formal grievance processes are not mutually exclusive, and neither is a prerequisite for the other.
 Moreover, the informal resolution process may be ended at any time in order to initiate a formal complaint.

-Individuals who believe that they have been victims of sexual or some other form of harassment can reach out to an EO/AA officer who will meet with them to hear their concerns, and review available options for informal and formal resolution.
+Individuals who believe that they have been victims of sexual or some other form of harassment can contact an EO/AA officer who will meet with them to hear their concerns and review available options for informal and formal resolution.
 Discussing a concern does not commit one to making a formal charge.
-However, an individual reporting harassment should be aware that the college may decide that it is necessary to take action to address the harassment beyond an informal discussion.
+However, an individual reporting harassment should be aware that the College may decide that it is necessary to take action to address the harassment beyond an informal discussion.

-The college encourages the prompt reporting of any potential violations of this policy, so that it can take appropriate steps to maintain an environment free of harassment, and to ensure that its procedures are effective in promoting this goal.
+The College encourages the prompt reporting of any potential violations of this policy so that it can take appropriate steps to maintain an environment free of harassment and can ensure that its procedures are effective.
 While no fixed reporting period has been established, early reporting and intervention has proven to be the most effective method of resolving actual or perceived incidents of sexual and other forms of harassment.

-A formal grievance process may be initiated in person by meeting with the EO/AA Officer or in writing to the Office of Equal Opportunity and Affirmative Action (for matters involving faculty, the grievance should be directed to the faculty director of affirmative action).
-The following procedures are used when the accused is a member of the faculty, administration, or staff.
-When the accused is a student, the matter will be referred to the Dean of Students Office and the procedures for the College Regulations Panel (Part K, Section F) will be used.
-The college strongly encourages submission of grievances in writing after meeting first with the appropriate person.
-The formal grievance should be hand delivered or sent by certified mail to either the attention of the faculty director of affirmative action or the EO/AA officer, as appropriate, at: Office of Equal Opportunity and Affirmative Action, Vassar College, Campus Box 645, 124 Raymond Ave, Poughkeepsie NY 12604-0645.
+A formal grievance process may be initiated by meeting in person with the EO/AA Officer or, for matters involving the faculty, the Faculty Director of Affirmative Action, or by writing to the EO/AA Office.
+The College strongly encourages submission of grievances in writing after a grievance is initiated through an in-person meeting.
+The formal grievance should be emailed to firstname.lastname@example.org.
+It may also be handdelivered, or sent by certified mail to the attention of either the Faculty Director of Affirmative Action or the EO/AA officer, as appropriate, at: Office of Equal Opportunity and Affirmative Action, Vassar College, Campus Box 645, 124 Raymond Ave, Poughkeepsie NY 12604-0645.
 A formal grievance must identify and include the following information:

-- Name of the accused individual, her or his position or status, and contact information, if known;
+- Name of the respondent, their position or status, and contact information, if known;

-- Clear and concise description of the alleged incident(s), when and where it occurred;
+- Clear and concise description of the alleged incident(s), and when and where it occurred;

 - Supporting documentation and evidence; and